learn the business of blogging – always free

 Develop a Monetization Strategy

-Once you’ve got your blog set up, and a few posts published, you should start thinking about a monetization strategy.
+Once you’ve got your blog set up, and a few posts published, you should start thinking about how your blog will earn income and developing a monetization strategy.

 Personally, ads and affiliate marketing are where I’ve found the most success on my journey to make money blogging!